scrapy/scrapy/docs/topics/item-pipeline.rst

 Take screenshot of item
 -----------------------

-This example demonstrates how to return Deferred_ from :meth:`~IPipeline.process_item` method.
+This example demonstrates how to return :doc:`Deferred <core/howto/defer>` from :meth:`~IPipeline.process_item` method.
 It uses Splash_ to render screenshot of item url.
 Pipeline makes request to locally running instance of Splash_.
 After request is downloaded and Deferred callback fires, it saves item to a file and adds filename to an item.

 ::